ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step1.md

 ![Source migration 9](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source9.png)

 In our case, the problem resides in the current WebSphere Application Server version 7 specific facets we have installed in our projects for them to properly run on that WebSphere version.
 As a result, we now need to uninstall them.
-For doing so, click on the Uninstall Facets... hyperlink presented on this panel and then deselect all WebSphere specific facets you might find active.
+For doing so, click the Uninstall Facets... hyperlink presented on this panel and then deselect all WebSphere specific facets you might find active.

 ![Source migration 10](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source10.png)